Milwaukee Downtown

 ---|---|

-Puppy Preschool 6-week group class for dogs between the ages of 8-16 weeks, introduction to life skills and socialization.
+Puppy Preschool: 6-week group class for dogs between the ages of 8-16 weeks, introduction to life skills and socialization.
 45–60 minutes class duration.
 Location: Central Bark Wauwatosa: Please create an account with Central Bark Wauwatosa to sign up for this group training class.
-The next class starts on Monday, July 15th at 6:45 pm.
+COMING SOON!
 This course uses group play to help your puppy become social with people and other dogs while reducing fear development in their new world.
 Foundational behaviors are touched on, but the primary emphasis is on social skills and a good recall as well as understanding and trouble-shooting common puppy behavior issues.
 This course is for puppies 8 weeks to 16 weeks of age and their families.
 Children over the age of 12 are welcome to attend with a parent. *Puppy vaccinations required (DHPP and Bordetella) | 185 |

 Basic Elementary 6-week group class for dogs over 16 weeks and older, introduction to basic obedience.
 45–60 minutes class duration.
-The next class starts on Thursday, September 19th at 7 pm.
+The next course starts Tuesday, September 9th at 7 pm. *No class on September 30th, class will conclude on October 21st.
 This course teaches dogs and their pet parents’ foundational behaviors such as loose-leash walking; eye contact and attention; sit, stay, down; and leave-it, using positive reinforcement, a modern and science-based approach!
 Pet parents will learn how to strengthen these behaviors by adding distance, duration, and distraction.
 This is a 6-week course for dogs and their families (kids included, 10 and older!). *Vaccinations required (DHPP, Rabies (depending on age), and Bordatella). | 185 |

 Service | Price |